Vegan Persian Food: How to Eat Vegan in Iran

 Apart from some vegetarian restaurants in the capital city of Tehran, you cannot count on restaurants in Iran for vegan food.
 Their only vegan option is typically plain rice and sometimes one or two particular dishes that are vegetarian but not vegan.

-These are mirza qasemi — a mix of eggplant and egg — and kashk bademjan — a mix of eggplant and yogurt.
-Don’t expect restaurants to veganize dishes for you!
+These dishes are mirza qasemi — a mix of eggplant and egg — and kashk bademjan — a mix of eggplant and yogurt.
+Unfortunately, since the ingredients are pre-mixed, most restaurants cannot veganize dishes (though it is worth asking).

 It is also very likely that you will end up with pieces of meat even if you order a vegetarian dish.
-This is due to a general lack of understanding and is definitely not a language issue.
-No matter how fluently you speak Farsi and explain the concept to the waiter, there are still the rest of the staff who won’t understand.
+This is not a language issue, but a general lack of understanding about veganism.
+No matter how fluently you speak Persian and explain the concept to the waiter, there are staff members who won’t understand.

 How to Eat Vegan in Iran?